-Using an ROIC metric incentivizes our executives to manage our accounts receivable and other capital investments carefully in order to maximize the return on capital deployed.
+Using an ROIC metric incentivizes our executives to carefully manage our accounts receivable and other capital investments in order to maximize the return on capital deployed.
 Our goal is to continuously improve our internal capital employed each year resulting in stable to improving ROIC.
-For 2017, the Committee continued its practice of setting threshold, target and outstanding goals for EPS and ROIC that were based on its view of appropriate rates of EPS growth compared to prior year achievement.
-In setting these levels, the Committee assumed continuing improvement in global economic conditions.
-Correspondingly, the EPS and ROIC targets for outstanding performance represent what the Committee believes is an appropriate growth rate for outstanding performance.
-The Committee believes the threshold levels for EPS and ROIC are the minimum levels at which it was appropriate to earn an incentive, mainly due to continued uncertainty in the global economic conditions that existed at the time when the goals were set.
+For 2018, the Committee continued its practice of setting threshold, target and outstanding goals for EPS and ROIC that were based on its view of appropriate rates of EPS growth compared to prior year achievement.
+In setting these levels for 2018, the Committee assumed continuing improvement in global economic conditions.
+Correspondingly, the EPS and ROIC targets for outstanding performance represent what the Committee believed was an appropriate growth rate for outstanding performance.
+The Committee believed the threshold levels for EPS and ROIC were the minimum levels at which it would be appropriate to earn an incentive, based on global economic conditions as they existed at the time when the goals were set.

-The following table shows the EPS and ROIC goals established by the Committee for 2017:
+The following table shows the EPS and ROIC goals established by the Committee for 2018:

 Goal Threshold Target Outstanding

-EPS \$6.38 \$6.90 \$7.53
+EPS \$8.48 \$9.20 \$9.91

-ROIC 13.0% 14.3% 16.0%
+ROIC 15.6% 17.0% 18.6%